-This new diplomatic friendship between Taiwan, a country survived against a global superpower with no official recognition and Somaliland, a beacon of democracy in Africa, may help to collaborate in their shared values, including democracy, human rights, and a mutual quest for recognition, writes Ismail Adan, a sociologist and social scientist based in Kenya
+This new diplomatic friendship between Taiwan, a country that survived against a global superpower with no official recognition, and Somaliland, an African beacon of democracy, may help to collaborate in their shared values, including democracy, human rights, and a mutual quest for recognition, writes Ismail Adan, a sociologist and social scientist based in Kenya

 Somaliland, a former British protectorate and unrecognized country in East Africa has signed an agreement to establish diplomatic relations with The Republic of China (Taiwan), a senior analogy with similar characteristics.